 Tango is not only a fascinating dance but also a fascinating philosophy, culture and lifestyle.
 The search of tango is the search of connection, love, fellowship, unity, harmony and beauty, i.e., an idealism that is not consistent with the dehumanizing reality of the modern world.
-The world divides us into individuals, but tango unites us into a team, community and species.
+The world divides us into individuals, but tango unites us into a team.
 In tango we are not individualists, feminists, nationalists, Democrats, Republicans, etc., but interconnected and interdependent members of the human family.
-Tango calls us to tear down the walls, to build bridges, and to regain humanity through affinity, altruism, cooperation, and accommodation.
+Tango calls us to tear down the walls, to build bridges, and to regain humanity through altruism, connection, cooperation, accommodation, and compromise.
 It is a dance that teaches the world to love.

 April 6, 2012

-Balance and Lightness
+Issues on Balance and Lightness in Dance

 The sense induced by the change of the body’s location and position is called the sense of equilibrium.
 The semicircular canal and vestibule in the inner ear are organs related to this sense.
 Those whose equilibrium organs are dysfunctional due to disease, drug or alcoholism cannot keep balance well.
 Balance can be improved through training.
 Woman gymnasts, for example, can do difficult movements on a balance beam.
 Acrobats rely on their trained sense of equilibrium to do high wire walk.
 Experienced dancers also have a good sense of equilibrium so they can stay balanced in complex movements.

-Dancing in leaning position demands strength on her back.
-A woman with a weak back cannot sustain in that position for long, especially if the man holds her tight.
+On the other hand, some women lean too much on the man and become heavy.
+Dancing in a leaning position requires strength on the back.
+A woman with a weak back cannot sustain a reclining posture for long, especially when the man holds her tightly.
 An experienced woman maintains certain resistance in symmetry to the force that the man applies on her in both directions - his chest pushes her out and his arm pulls her in.
 Some women counteract the man with too much force, thus become heavy.
-The woman needs to know that maintaining balance is maintaining a state of stillness, uniform-speed rectilinear motion, or uniform-speed winding motion, not doing wrestling.
-She must be careful about how much resistance she applies to counteract the man to avoid being heavy.
+Maintaining balance is maintaining a state of stillness, uniform-speed rectilinear motion, or uniform-speed winding motion, not doing wrestling.
+The woman must be careful about how much resistance she applies to counteract the man to avoid being heavy.

 The man, on the other hand, should not put pressure on the woman's waist, as that would restricte her movements.
 A tall man should use his stomach rather than chest to lead a short woman and not bend his torso to add pressure on her since that could cause her to bend backwards if she does not have a strong back.
 As her strength and balance improve, she may sustain more pressure, lean more on the man to expand her movement possibility, or even want him to hold her on her waist.
-Men often see experienced dancers dance this way or that way and some may try to imitate before their partner is ready.
-Keep in mind that tango can be danced in many ways.
+Men often see experienced dancers dance this way or that way, and some may try to imitate before their partner is ready.
+Keep in mind that tango can be danced in various ways.
 One should choose a way that suits the ability of one's partner.

 No comments: